everpeace/vagrant-mesos/README.md

 ```

 ### Start & Stop Cluster
-In multinode environment, `mesos-vagrant`, which is a helper script for controling mesos cluster is provided.
+In multinode environment, `vagrant-mesos`, which is a helper script for controling mesos cluster is provided.

 #### Launch a Cluster
 This takes several minutes(may be 10 to 20 min.).
 It's time for coffee.

 ```
 $ cd multinodes
-$ ./mesos-vagrant launch
+$ ./vagrant-mesos launch
 ```
 #### Start/Stop a Cluster
 ```
 $ cd multinodes
-$ ./mesos-vagrant [start|stop]
+$ ./vagrant-mesos [start|stop]
 ```

 #### Check a Status of a Cluster
 ```
 $ cd multinodes
-$ ./mesos-vagrant status
+$ ./vagrant-mesos status
 ```

 ### Destroy a Cluster
 this operations delete all VMs consisting mesos cluster.
 ```
 $ cd multinodes
-$ ./mesos-vagrant destroy
+$ ./vagrant-mesos destroy
 ```

-### Usage of `mesos-vagrant`
+### Usage of `vagrant-mesos`
 ```
 $ cd multinodes
-$ ./mesos-vagrant -h
+$ ./vagrant-mesos -h
-mesos-vagrant: vagrant wrapper helper script for controlling a mesos cluster.
+vagrant-mesos: vagrant wrapper helper script for controlling a mesos cluster.
-Usage: mesos-vagrant [-h] command
+Usage: vagrant-mesos [-h] command

    -h,  --help                       Print this help.